I take a close look at the T47 standard including a variety of models brands can choose from.

 In this section I cover several T47 Bottom Bracket types.

 FIRST Components makes designs for both traditional 24mm spindles and 30mm spindle cranks, for either internal or external installation.

 Each model comes with variously sized spacers in order to accommodate a wider range of cranks.

 The 24mm crank range pictured is divided into the BBs with aluminum sleeves at the top, and plastic sleeves below.

-Plastic sleeves are for drilling enabling internal cables to be more easily routed through the BB shell.
+Plastic sleeves can be drilled which enables internal cables to be more easily routed through the BB shell.

 Internal vs External (Outboard) Installation

 T47 bottom bracket bearings are either installed into the the bottom bracket shell or located externally as “outboard” bearings (the unit on the right).